MM-Mamunn/BusManagementSystem-FrontEnd/README.md

-It is web app named "Bus Management System".
-That ensures all the facilities for an admin of a bus company.
+# It is a web app named **Bus Management System** That ensures all the facilities for an admin of a bus company.

-Set up:
+## Set up:

 This is an enhanced version of  [Bus Management]( https://github.com/MM-Mamunn/React_with_API_project)